ibm-cloud-docs/EventStreams/messagehub120.md

 {: alpha_app}

 You'll need credentials to work with {{site.data.keyword.messagehub}}.
-If you don't already have an app you can use, create a test app and use the credentials it uses to connect to {{site.data.keyword.messagehub}}.
-For example, use the **SDK for Node.js** service.
+If you don't already have an app you can use, create a test app and use the credentials the app uses to connect to {{site.data.keyword.messagehub}}.
+For example, use the **SDK for Node.js** service for a test app.

   1. Navigate to the **SDK for Node.js** tile in the [catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.stage1.bluemix.net/catalog/starters/sdk-for-nodejs).